Bismarck Bobcats

 The Bismarck Bobcats are a Tier II junior ice hockey team in the North American Hockey League's (NAHL) Central Division, and play out of Bismarck, North Dakota, in the V.F.W.
 Sports Center.
 Originally a part of the American Frontier Hockey League (and later called the America West Hockey League), the Bobcats joined the NAHL in a merger of the two leagues in 2003.
 In 2005, the Bobcats hosted the Robertson Cup tournament.

-The Bobcats won the 2010 Robertson Cup, winning the national championship with a 3–0 victory over the Fairbanks Ice Dogs.
+The Bobcats won the 2010 Robertson Cup, winning their first national championship with a 3–0 victory over the Fairbanks Ice Dogs.
+They won their second title in 2025 with a 4-2 victory over the Lone Star Brahmas.

 History

 The Bismarck Bobcats came to Bismarck in 1997 as a member of the American Frontier Hockey League (AFWHL) and played their first season at the Bismarck Civic Center, but moved to the V.F.W.
 Sports Center the following year.
 The AFHL rebranded to the America West Hockey League (AWHL) in 1998.
 The Bobcats won back-to-back Borne Cup titles as champions of the AWHL in 2003 and 2004.
 Their 2004 title was the last Borne Cup to be awarded prior to the merger between the North American Hockey League (NAHL) and AWHL for the 2004–05 season.

 Byron Pool served as head coach from 2008 to 2010 and was named the NAHL "Coach of the Year" in 2009.
 In addition to leading the team to its first Robertson Cup title in 2010, he led the Bobcats to the most successful regular season in history in the 2008–09 season.
 The Bobcats won 43 games and earned 88 points in the standings, which both set franchise records.
 The Bobcats won consecutive Central Division playoff titles under Pool in 2009 and 2010.

 Layne Sedevie became head coach in 2010, promoted from assistant coach, following Byron Pool's decision to accept an associate head coach position with the Fargo Force of the United States Hockey League.
 Sedevie, a Bismarck native, was a goaltender at Bemidji State University and played professionally in the Central Hockey League before serving as assistant coach under Pool for the 2009–10 season.
 In his first season behind the bench, he led the Bobcats to their third straight Central Division playoff championship.

-The Bobcats have had five head coaches in their tenure in Bismarck including: John Becanic; Chad Johnson, Dane Litke, Pool, and Sedevie.
+The Bobcats have had five head coaches in their tenure in Bismarck including: John Becanic; Chad Johnson, Dane Litke, Pool, Layne Sedevie, and Garrett Roth.

 Currently, they are the second-oldest franchise in the NAHL behind the Springfield Jr. Blues.